Table and Index Organization

 The following illustration shows the organization of a table.
 A table is contained in one or more partitions and each partition contains data rows in either a heap or a clustered index structure.
 The pages of the heap or clustered index are managed in one or more allocation units, depending on the column types in the data rows.

-Table and index pages are contained in one or more partitions.
+In SQL Server 2005, table and index pages are contained in one or more partitions.
 A partition is a user-defined unit of data organization.
 By default, a table or index has only one partition that contains all the table or index pages.
 The partition resides in a single filegroup.
 A table or index with a single partition is equivalent to the organizational structure of tables and indexes in earlier versions of SQL Server.

 When a table or index uses multiple partitions, the data is partitioned horizontally so that groups of rows are mapped into individual partitions, based on a specified column.
 The partitions can be put on one or more filegroups in the database.
 The table or index is treated as a single logical entity when queries or updates are performed on the data.
 For more information, see Partitioned Tables and Indexes.

 To view the partitions used by a table or index, use the sys.partitions (Transact-SQL) catalog view.

 SQL Server 2005 tables use one of two methods to organize their data pages within a partition: